ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 ## Customized Error Messages
    Service providers can provide a customized error message in the response body in addition to the HTTP status code defined in the previous section.

+   This can include an Identifiying number/string that can be used to track the requests.

+#Using the definitions
+This section at the moment contains comments from early implementers
+## How to react to 403 on POST cds
+The basic reaction to a 403 on POST /domains/{domain}/cds is to issue POST /domains/{domain}/tokens command to fetch the challenge to insert into the zone.

 # Security considerations